Beth McKillop

-Beth McKillop is a British sinologist and Koreanist with particular expertise in print culture and Joseon ceramics.
-She is a Senior Research Fellow at the Victoria and Albert Museum and a Senior Teaching Fellow in the Department of History of Art and Archaeology at SOAS.
+Elizabeth Dorothy McKillop (née McConochie; 28 May 1953 – 26 May 2026) was a British sinologist and Koreanist with particular expertise in print culture and Joseon ceramics, and established London's first dedicated gallery of Korean art.
+She was a Senior Research Fellow at the Victoria and Albert Museum and a Senior Teaching Fellow in the Department of History of Art and Archaeology at SOAS.

-Education
+Early life and education

-McKillop earned a degree in general humanities from the University of Glasgow before pursuing an MA in Chinese Studies at Churchill College, Cambridge, where she was among the first cohort of women admitted.
+Elizabeth Dorothy McConochie was born in Glasgow, Scotland on 28 May 1953.
+She earned a degree in general humanities from the University of Glasgow before pursuing an MA in Chinese Studies at Churchill College, Cambridge, where she was among the first cohort of women admitted.
 At Cambridge, she specialized in modern Chinese history under Martin Bernal.
 After graduating in 1975, she was selected by the British Council as one of ten students to participate in an exchange program in China, studying first at the Foreign Language Institute and later at Peking University.
 In the early 1980s, McKillop studied Korean language under the guidance of William Skillend at SOAS.

 Career

 1981–2004

 After briefly working for the BBC Monitoring Service, summarizing Chinese broadcasts, McKillop joined the British Library in 1981 as a research assistant in the Chinese section of the Department of Oriental Manuscripts and Printed Books and later became Curator for the Chinese and Korean collections.
 In addition to cataloging books and curating exhibitions, McKillop collaborated with Frances Wood, the Head of Section, and visiting scholars from the Chinese Academy of Social Studies on the Aurel Stein collection of Dunhuang manuscripts housed at the British Library.
 One outcome of this collaboration was the publication of a multi-volume photographic facsimile of non-Buddhist Chinese texts from Dunhuang, co-published by the British Library and the Sichuan People's Publishing House.

 From 1990 to 1993, McKillop was seconded to the Victoria and Albert Museum, as the Samsung Curator of Korean Art, where she established London's first dedicated gallery of Korean art.
 In addition to curating the gallery, she authored its accompanying book and traveled to South Korea to acquire contemporary works.

 Returning to the British Library in 1993 as Curator of the Chinese and Korean Collections, McKillop conducted extensive research on the library's Korean holdings, identifying previously unnoted early Korean editions.
 In collaboration with bibliographic expert Fujimoto Yukio, she led a three-year cataloging project of the British Library's Korean holdings.
 During this period, her responsibilities expanded outside of her home department and included overseeing the planning and execution of the relocation of collections and staff to the British Library's new St. Pancras site.

 Following the establishment of diplomatic relations between the UK and the North Korea in 2000, McKillop made two visits to the country as part of a delegation from the British Museum and the British Library.
 The goal of these trips was to initiate scholarly exchanges and to acquire North Korean publications of scholarly and reference value for the Library.